leahferrell/Stock-Index-Predictor/README.md

 ## XII.
 Contributing

 This is currently a solo project, so I don't have any plans for adding in contributions.
-Check back later, or just make your own fork.
+Check back later.

 ## XIII.
 License